Gaston County Schools

-Gaston County Schools is a public school district located in Gaston County, North Carolina.
+Gaston County Schools is an American public school district in Gaston County, North Carolina.
 With 30,046 students enrolled in 56 schools as of the 2021–22 academic year, it is the tenth largest public school district in North Carolina.

+The district covers the entire county.

 Schools

 The system is made up of 56 schools: 11 high schools, 11 middle schools, 32 elementary schools, and three special schools including the district's Gaston Virtual Academy.